The Monterey Bay Aquarium Research Institute (MBARI) was founded in 1987 by David Packard.

 - Transfer research results, technology, and operational techniques to the marine science community worldwide.

 MBARI is located in Moss Landing, California, where its three research ships and two remotely operated vehicles are berthed, giving them immediate access to Monterey Bay.
-MBARI also operates several autonomous underwater vehicles and maintains moorings offshore, equipped with ocean-monitoring instruments, as well as two moorings in the equatorial Pacific that are part of the NOAA Tropical Atmosphere Ocean (TAO) array.
+MBARI also operates several autonomous underwater vehicles and maintains moorings offshore, equipped with ocean-monitoring instruments.

 As a private, non-profit research center, MBARI is funded by The David and Lucile Packard Foundation.
 Christopher Scholin serves as the institute’s president and chief executive officer, managing a work force of approximately 220 scientists, engineers, and operations and administrative staff.
 MBARI scientists propose and execute innovative studies, both experimental and theoretical, in the ocean sciences.
 Engineers and operations staff, in partnership with the scientists, develop or adapt supporting technology.